cameric/slate/source/index.html.md

 }
 ```

-Retrieve the full representation of a profile
+Retrieve the full representation of the profile of currently logged in user

 <aside class="success">
 This endpoint requires that the user has logged in